 change so that working flexibly is embraced, and not an underused and over talked about benefit.

-Meritocracy is an often used, and more importantly misused, belief because our biases affect our view of performance and merit.
+The belief that talent and hard work alone determine success is widely accepted, yet often misapplied, as biases shape our perceptions of performance and achievement.
 Women need career sponsors and access to networks of influence.
 Men, who are still the majority of leadership, have a critical role to play in advocating for women, both internally and in the wider corporate world.
 Look for the best within your organization and support them in succeeding by assigning each woman a sponsor.